wpd6132452.png

 Kaufmann 2001 Universal Giant Bow compass.
 It dates from ca.1960.
 It features double knee joints, pen and pencil lead inserts and an extension bar that fits into the point leg.
 There are also a pen handle and a lead box.
 These could accomplish all of the functions of the earlier style sets of drawing instruments.

-Rotring 531 146 large spring bow made of brass and matt chrome plated.
+Rotring 531 146 compass made of brass and matt chrome plated.
 This compass is a development of the universal giant bow type , adapted to take a Rotring tubular nib pen in place of the usual pen insert.
 It has a special pencil lead holder that screws into the same fitting.
 This is the Riefler pattern of quick set compass.
 Rotring also sold a quick set large spring bow of the Haff pattern, which can be seen on the ‘later sets’ page.

 Compass made by Aston & Mander for the Air Ministry dated 1942.